Bahrain Online Marketing Country Profile

 Saudi Arabian Tourism

 Bahrain is a popular destination for Saudi tourists thanks to the King Fahd Causeway that was built to branch the Western Saudi mainland with the island of Bahrain.
 In 2012, Saudis composed more than half of Bahrain’s eight million tourists.
 Generally, they come to vacation for short periods of time, spending large amounts of money on non-essential items such as hotels, entertainment, insurance, food, and accommodations.
-During the Eid al-Adha holiday in 2015, Saudis spent 106 million USD in a span of three days alone.
 The influx of wealthy tourists into Bahrain from Saudi presents a unique and highly valuable marketing opportunity.
 As Saudis search for restaurants, cinemas, and hotels online and on their mobiles, there are many different platforms for a strategic online marketing campaign.
 It would be extremely beneficial to try and target this population as they escape to Bahrain for vacation.

 Social Media in Bahrain

-With the highest Internet penetration rate in the Middle East, it’s unsurprising that 52% of Bahrainis are Facebook users, though jus t under 5% have a Twitter.
-LinkedIn is also quite popular with Bahrainis, with around 7% of the population creating profiles.
+With the highest Internet penetration rate in the Middle East, it’s unsurprising that 73.93% of Bahrainis are Facebook users and 10% on Twitter in 2020.
+LinkedIn is also quite popular with Bahrainis.
 The portion of the population using social media continues to grow, and in recent years Instagram has an uptake in users as well.
 However, Facebook still maintains its position as the most popular form of social media among Bahraini residents.
 Given the popularity of these social media sites, there are many opportunities to be found for creative online marketing campaigns integrated into Bahraini’s everyday activity.

 Mobile Marketing in Bahrain

-With an Internet penetration rate of 96.4%, it’s unsurprising that mobile phones are quite popular in Bahrain.
-In 2014, the World Bank reported a whopping 173 mobile subscriptions per 100 people, only including lines with voice capability.
+With an Internet penetration rate of 99.0%, it’s unsurprising that mobile phones are quite popular in Bahrain.
+In 2021, the World Bank reported 103 mobile subscriptions per 100 people, only including lines with voice capability.
 Not all of these subscriptions are for smart phones, but between the resident of Bahrain and the tourism industry, it’s important to consider a mobile campaign.
-It is especially important to have a website that adapts to popular mobile devies, such as iPhone and Android.
+It is especially important to have a website that adapts to popular mobile devices, such as iPhone and Android.
 Since not all smartphones are created equally, adaptability is key.
+Internet penetration in Bahrain stood at 99.0% in January 2021.

 Online Display Advertising in Bahrain